Skip to content

 Note: Key locking is currently supported only for JSON and YAML formats.

-• URLs, email addresses, or other technical identifiers
+• Version numbers and other technical identifiers

-To lock keys in your JSON or YAML translation files, add the lockedKeys array to your bucket configuration in i18n.json:
+Add the lockedKeys array to your bucket configuration in i18n.json:

 json